 SooSL's special dialogs for open, import, export, and delete do not normally show network locations.
 If you try to type a network address (such as "//server/SooSL" or "smb://server/SooSL") in "Look in:", it probably won't work.
 (This may change in future versions.)
 These dialogs only show locations on the local computer.
 Depending on what you want to do, here is what we recommend:

-You can, if you want, use the Locate Directory dialog to open network locations directly, without mounting them first.
+You can, if you want, use the Locate (Dictionary) Directory dialog to open network locations directly, without mounting them first.
 (On some operating systems, this may mount the network share temporarily.)
-However, the options listed just above are faster and more reliable.
+However, we recommend you do things the way we describe above.
+They are faster and more reliable.

 For more information, see the section about LANs in the topic on how to work together on a project.